appcelerator-archive/amp-pilot/README.md

 ###amp-pilot

-amp-pilot is launched inside a container controling the start/stop of the real application (mate app) and registering it to consul if needed
+amp-pilot is launched inside a container controling the start/stop of the real application (mate app) and registering it to consul if needed.
+It avoids an external

 ### Features

- * Start/restart app mate when its dependencies are ready
+ * Start/restart app mate when all its dependencies are ready
- * Stop app mate if during execution a dependency become not ready (optionaly not)
+ * Stop app mate if during execution a dependency become not ready (optionaly a dependency won't stop the app if it failed during app running)
  * Register app mate to consul when executed, optionaly when ready using a script and de-register when exit
  * heart-beat application redeay to consul on regular basis with variable speed concidering the application is starting or started and ready.